 If a tilted square was not made in the demonstration game, watch out for one during the pupils' own games and use it as an opportunity to bring the class together to discuss how we know that a square is a square.

 Allow time for learners to play several games and as they play, listen out for those pairs who are thinking strategically.
 They may, for example, be looking at where the best place to start could be.
 They may be thinking ahead and considering consequences of their possible moves.
 They may be focusing on what their opponents are doing too, trying to block them where possible.
 They may be trying to set up a situation in which they can create two different squares on the next turn, meaning that their opponents cannot block both in a single turn, so ensuring a win.

 You could encourage learners to share their various strategies in a mini plenary, then encourage everyone to try to make use of what they have heard as they play more games.

 The final plenary might involve the whole class playing against the computer, putting into practice the strategies that have been discussed.
 If that game is lost, help the class to analyse what went wrong and what they could have done differently, and how this might help them win in a future game.

-How have you decided where to put your mark?
+How are you deciding where to go?

-Are there some ways of always winning?
+Are there any ways of always winning?